 A lockdown-era photo, this hairy pairing had gone several months without access to professional grooming.
 We don't know whether dog or human is Dave or Dudley, and even if we did it might not help.

 We've heard of monsters with two heads, but how about no heads?
-This piece of expertly rendered surrealism earned Kenichi Morinaga the overall contest crown, and hopefully did not result in a follow-up visit to the vet.
+This piece of expertly rendered surrealism earned Kenichi Morinaga the overall contest crown in 2022, and hopefully did not result in a follow-up visit to the vet.